jonathanulco/laurakalbag-dot-com/content/posts/you-wont-believe-what-happens-next/index.md

 	</aside>
 	</div>
 	<div class="comment-entry">
-		Excellent&#8230;.
+		<p>Excellent&#8230;.
 You hit on some fantastic points that more people need to be aware of.
 It’s definitely an uphill battle making changes and developing or finding products that can adhere to an ethical business model (I’m changing gears in my company to spend a lot more time working on solutions) but it must be done.
-To continue along the path that the large corporations have laid out for us “users” will eventually end with no privacy, control, or ownership of our information and ultimately our identities&#8230;  The writing is on the wall for anyone who takes the time to look, it’s up to us to erase that writing.
+To continue along the path that the large corporations have laid out for us “users” will eventually end with no privacy, control, or ownership of our information and ultimately our identities&#8230;  The writing is on the wall for anyone who takes the time to look, it’s up to us to erase that writing.</p>
 	</div>
 </li>
 	<li class="comment even thread-even depth-1" id="li-comment-160274">